ahmetsametoglu/mobile-flashcard-udacity-project-5/README.md

 # MobileFlashCards

-- This project is 5th project (mobile flash-card) of [React Nanodegree program](https://www.udacity.com/course/react-nanodegree--nd019).
-It created according to Udacity's rubric.
+- This project is the 5th project (mobile flash-card) of [React Nanodegree program](https://www.udacity.com/course/react-nanodegree--nd019).
+It has been created according to Udacity's rubric.

-- The project tested on **Android**
+- The project has been tested on **Android**

 - This is my first react-native project with **typescript**, **hooks** and **redux**.
 So i had a little trouble building the state structure.